 Cognitive impairments can be a frustrating aspect of life with MS. Changes to your cognition can affect personal relationships, work, and the ability to perform daily tasks.

 Proactive steps recommended by the National Multiple Sclerosis Society can help you manage MS-related cognitive deficits and their impact on your quality of life.
-Cognition testing can be an early step to support your cognitive function.
+Cognition testing can be an early step to supporting your cognitive function.

 Cognition testing is used to understand a person’s cognitive capabilities.
 Cognition tests for MS fall under the umbrella of neuropsychological testing and are designed to: